chef/automate/dev-docs/adding-data/adding_test_data.md

 create a scan job using that node and profiles installed

 ## Adding data to infra views
-use the credentials pinned in the #automate-infra-views slack channel
+use the credentials pinned in the #automate-infra-views slack channel to add a chef server and then org via the ui, at a2-url/infrastructure/chef-servers